 Having a plan in place that has been exercised and maintained puts your company in a better position to quickly recover from an interruption and is a fact that can be highlighted in your marketing.
 People want to do business with people they can rely on to meet their needs regardless of any interruptions.

 Your company’s brand is a valuable asset.
 Its value can be calculated.
 Companies like IBM, Apple, and Coca Cola do everything they can to protect their brand’s image because of its value to the company and to shareholders.
 Companies whose brands are damaged by an unintended interruption risk significant loss in customers as they seek more reliable companies.
-A business continuity plan should be a part of the overall strategy to protect the brand.
+The development of a business continuity plan should be a part of the overall strategy to protect the brand.

 One of the first steps in creating a business continuity plan is to perform a risk assessment of the company.
 This involves looking at each business location and each business process in that location.
 Each of the critical business processes are mapped and it is not unusual to uncover risks, vulnerabilities, and threats that had been previously hidden.